 A transformation unfolding for 40+ years

-We have not been able to find a similar effort in North America, with one exception: New Haven.
+We have not been able to find a similar effort to make great corners in North America, with one exception: New Haven.
 In 1980, we implemented a plan to extend the corner of College and Chapel streets; the key intersection where town and gown comes together.

 Starting at the Corner: A New Haven Success Story